fundaofbasics/Room-Searching-Project/README.md

 # Ticket-Booking
-A Web Project using JSP and SERVLETS .
+A Room Searching Web Project using JSP and SERVLETS .